Perná: Sights

 The main landmark of Perná is the Church of Saint Nicholas.
 It was built in 1510–1583, however, it has a medieval core from the Chapel of Saint Nicholas that stood in its place.
 At the turn of the 17th and 18th centuries, it was rebuilt to its present form.
 Inside there is a stone baptismal font from the first half of the 15th century.

-A cultural monument is the stone fountain in the centre of Perná.
+A cultural monuments is the stone fountain in the centre of Perná.
 It dates from 1902.